 On a clear day from Cleveleys you can see land to the left, right and ahead, with spectacular views across the sea.

-Look to your right along the coast and Morecambe Bay and on all but the cloudiest of days you’ll see the Lakes, the ship yard at Barrow, and the power station at Heysham (below).
+Look to your right along the coast to Morecambe Bay and on all but the cloudiest of days it’s a great view.
+You can see the Lakes, the shipyard at Barrow and the power station at Heysham.
+This is what you can see, marked on a photo:

-In winter Lakes are often dusted in snow, which is a spectacular sight on a really clear day.
-On a really good day at any time of year you can even see the wind turbines on the hills.
+Dusted in snow in winter, the hills look picture-postcard-perfect on a clear day, as you can see in the first photo on this page.
+On a really good day, at any time of the year, you can even see the wind turbines on the hills.

 Views Across the Sea of the Windfarms

-Only poor visibility blocks the view of the turbines of the offshore windfarms in the Irish Sea.
-The Barrow Windfarm turbines were the first to be installed.
+Only quite poor weather blocks out the turbines of the offshore windfarms in the Irish Sea.
+They’re usually part of the views across the sea.

-During 2010 the Walney Offshore Windfarm was built, and the cable for the second phase of 51 turbines came ashore at Cleveleys during the summer of 2011.
-Read more about it in the Walney Offshore Windfarm section here.
+The Walney Offshore Windfarm was built in 2010.
+The cable for the second phase of 51 turbines comes ashore up the beach at Cleveleys.
+It was installed during the summer of 2011.

 Views Across the Sea of the Isle of Man